 SPECIAL GUEST TEACHER TALKS

 Special Online Guest Teacher Series are presented via Zoom and require preregistration to receive the Zoom link.
-SMZC offers these programs freely due to your generosity.
+SMZC offers these programs by donation.
 If you are able to do so, we kindly ask that you make a donation for the program when you register.

 $20 suggested donation